 Examples of “lying” in the Bible:

-In 1 Kings ch.
-3, Solomon threatened to do something without the actual intention to do it.
-This was to pressure the mother into revealing herself in order to preserve her child’s life.
+In 1 Kings chapter 3, Solomon threatened to do something without actually intending to do it.
+This was to pressure the mother into revealing herself to preserve her child’s life.
 He knew that he could count on a mother’s love, and also understood that the lying mother was acting the way she was because of the lost child that she loved.
 This whole situation was caused by the grief of a mother over her deceased child.

-God told Abraham to sacrifice his son (Gen ch.22), even though he had no intention of sacrificing Isaac’s life.
-The intent was to introduce Abraham and his descendants to redemption through penal substitution atonement.
+God told Abraham to sacrifice his son (Genesis 22), even though he had no intention of sacrificing Isaac’s life.
+The intent was to introduce Abraham and his descendants to the concept of Penal Substitution Atonement.
 Then the command to substitute firstborn sons with animals was given in Exodus 13.
-This all leads to the revelation of Jesus Christ’s substitution for our sins.
+This all leads to the revelation of Jesus Christ’s substitution for our sins (Romans 3:23-26).

-Some people object to God’s anger at the Israelites in Exodus 32 because he threatened to kill them off and start over, which would violate his promise to Jacob that all of his children will inherit the promised land of Canaan because they are from Abraham’s seed (1 Chr 16:14-18, Gen 35:12, Gen 48:21-22, Gen 50:22-26), and thus making God a covenant breaker and untrustworthy.
+Some people object to God’s anger at the Israelites in Exodus 32 because he threatened to kill them off and start over, which would violate his promise to Jacob that all of his children would inherit the promised land of Canaan.
+After all, they are from Abraham’s seed (1 Chr 16:14-18, Gen 35:12, Gen 48:21-22, Gen 50:22-26), and thus making God a covenant breaker and untrustworthy.
 While God had every right to “divorce” and destroy them for breaking the covenant, God remained faithful to his promise even though they were unfaithful.
-It seems likely that God did not actually have the intent to kill them all and start over with Moses, but rather he led Moses into a dialogue that would reveal that he would not break his promise to Abraham.
+It seems likely that God did not intend to kill them all and start over with Moses, but rather He led Moses into a dialogue that would reveal He would not break His promise to Abraham.
 In Hosea chapters 1-3, God has Hosea marry a prostitute named Gomer, and she cheats by prostituting herself, then another man pimps her out.
-Divorcing her is his legal right because of her adultery, however, God tells him to buy her back from her lover and reconcile with her.
+Divorcing her is his legal right because of her adultery; however, God tells him to repurchase her from her lover and reconcile with her.
 This ends up becoming a metaphor for what God will do with Israel after the exile, despite their idolatry.
-When we are unfaithful he will remain faithful (2 Tim 2:13).
+When we are unfaithful, he will remain faithful (2 Tim 2:13).

-Previously when David went to this same King when he first fled from Saul in 1 Sam ch.
-21. That time he was afraid the people would kill him since they recognized him so he pretended to be a crazy person and the King kicked him out.
-Gath is the capital and that is where Goliath is from, everyone there knows David as the one who slew Goliath.
-Pretending to be a crazy person was a survival tactic not so much lying since they assumed he was crazy and threw him out rather than killing him for killing Goliath which would have seemed easy since at that time he was alone and had no manpower.
-They could have killed him either way but God anointed him to be King so God show mercy and preserved him for the future.
-Likewise, Abraham lied and said his wife Sarah/Sarai was single when he came to before kings in Canaan and Egypt out of fear, yet he had no reason to fear because God promised him a son.
-He couldn’t have a son from his wife if he is dead and she is with another man, so God would have to protect him in order to fulfill his promise.
+Previously, when David went to this same King when he first fled from Saul in 1 Samuel 21, he was afraid the people would kill him since they recognized him.
+So, he pretended to be a crazy person, and the King kicked him out.
+Gath is the capital, and it is from there that Goliath originates; everyone there knows David as the one who slew Goliath.
+Pretending to be a crazy person was a survival tactic, not so much lying, since they assumed he was crazy and threw him out rather than killing him for killing Goliath, which would have seemed easy since, at that time, he was alone and had no manpower.
+They could have killed him either way, but God anointed him to be King, so God intervened and gave him favor, preserving him for the future.
+Likewise, Abraham lied and said his wife Sarah/Sarai was single when he came before kings in Canaan and Egypt out of fear, yet he had no reason to fear because God promised him a son.
+He couldn’t have a son from his wife if he were dead and she were with another man, so God would have to protect him to fulfill his promise.

-This happens when the apostle’s Peter and James got arrested in Acts 3 for healing a man in the name of Jesus and preaching the gospel.
+This happened when the apostles Peter and James got arrested in Acts 3 for healing a man in the name of Jesus and preaching the gospel.
 They didn’t have to hide what they were doing or lie about what happened.
 They boldly proclaimed the truth even when the authorities told them to stop.

 On to personal actions:

-If there is information that you heard that is wrong but you believe it to be true and told someone, are you lying?
-No, because you yourself were misled.
+If there is information that you heard that is wrong, but you believe it to be true and told someone, are you lying?
+No, because you were misled.
 Ex 32:1 does say not to spread rumors, so you must be diligent in fact-checking.
-If you fact-checked and tried your best then even if you are still wrong, it’s not intentional.
-Of course, if you find out you are wrong and don’t correct it then you are lying because of your pride.
-If your intentions are love then you are good.
-If you tell someone something important because you cared about them, that is love even if you are misled.
-However, if you find out the truth, you must tell them you were wrong to keep up that love.
-If you throw a surprise party for someone and lie so that they won’t suspect anything is that a sin?
-No, the intent was to surprise that person, in order to bless them.
+If you fact-checked and tried your best, then even if you are still wrong, it’s not intentional.
+Of course, if you find out you are wrong and don’t correct it, then you are lying because of your pride.
+If your intentions are love, then you are good.
+If you share something vital with someone because you care about them, that is love, even if you are misled.
+However, if you discover the truth, you must tell them you were wrong to continue that love.
+If you throw a surprise party for someone and lie so that they won’t suspect anything, is that a sin?
+No, the intent was to surprise that person to bless them.

 Lying is about intentionally being deceptive for malicious purposes.
-If my motive is not love (1 Cor 13:4-7, 1 John 4:7-8) then it is bad.
-In Matthew 22:36-40, Jesus said the greatest commandments were to love God with all your heart, soul, and strength (Deut 6:5) and love your neighbor as yourself (Lev 19:18).
-1 John 4:7-8 says that if you don’t show love, you do not love God, and verses 18-21 say we must love each other because God first loved us, and if you hate your brother you don’t love God.
+If my motive is not love (1 Cor 13:4-7, 1 John 4:7-8), then it is bad.
+In Matthew 22:36-40, Jesus states that the greatest commandments are to love God with all your heart, soul, and strength (Deuteronomy 6:5) and to love your neighbor as yourself (Leviticus 19:18).
+1 John 4:7-8 says that if you don’t show love, you do not love God, and verses 18-21 say we must love each other because God first loved us, and if you hate your brother, you don’t love God.

 1 Corinthians 16:13 Be on guard.
 Stand firm in the faith.
 Be courageous.
 Be strong.
 14 And do everything with love.

-1 Tim 1:5 The purpose of my instruction is that all believers would be filled with love that comes from a pure heart, a clear conscience, and genuine faith.
+1 Timothy 1:5 The purpose of my instruction is that all believers would be filled with love that comes from a pure heart, a clear conscience, and genuine faith.

 Jesus said this to his apostles:

 It’s like the command not to murder.
-Murder is in reference to killing innocent people, not just killing in general, so self-defense and war are justified and not considered murder, and capital punishment for people who committed crimes like slander, and their death required two to three witnesses (Deut 17:6).
+Murder is about killing innocent people, not just killing in general, so self-defense and war are justified and not considered murder, and capital punishment for people who committed crimes like slander, and their death required two to three witnesses (Deut 17:6).
 However, killing people who can’t defend themselves for no reason is considered murder and punishable by death for the Israelites.
-There is a distinction in intent.
-If someone kills someone by accident then that person is not a murderer however their family would want revenge under the equal retribution clause of “life for a life” (Lev 24:17-19).
-However, since the person didn’t have ill intent the bible says they can flee to a city of refuge where they will be protected and have their case heard (Num ch.
+There is a distinction in intent even in the Old Covenant for Israel.
+If someone kills someone by accident, then that person is not a murderer; however, their family would want revenge under the equal retribution clause of “life for a life” (Lev 24:17-19).
+However, since the person didn’t have ill intent, the Bible says they can flee to a city of refuge where they will be protected and have their case heard (Numbers 35)an flee to a city of refuge where they will be protected and have their case heard (Num ch.
 35).